 To learn more about how we can help you complete a step-parent adoption, call (705) 302-1102 (Barrie) or (289) 802-2433 (Newmarket) or click here to schedule a consultation and let us know how we can help you.

-Why is Experienced Representation Needed When Adopting a Child?
+Do I Need Experienced Representation When Adopting a Child?

 Adopting a child is an exciting time in any family’s life!
 However, that exciting time can also be accompanied by stress and frustration as adoptions require prospective parents to meet certain requirements and to complete and file a large amount of paperwork.

-If you are interested in completing step-parent adoption, the family law experts at Galbraith Family Law can provide experienced representation.
+If you want to complete a step-parent adoption, the family law experts at Galbraith Family Law can provide experienced representation.

-We understand how to work with the family court system, and can guide you through the process, ensuring paperwork is filed correctly, and standing by your side – working in the best interests of your family.
+We understand how to work with the family court system, and can guide you through the process, ensure paperwork is filed correctly, and stand by your side – working in the best interests of your family.

 Stepparent adoption is one of the most common types of adoption – and again it involves one spouse wanting to adopt the child of the other.